-It was early and I felt tired, although not hung over.
+It was early, and I felt tired, although not hung over.
 The bed hung over me like a giant blanket, waiting to swallow me up.
 Something disturbed me, but I didn’t know what.
-I turned over to look over to the side of the bed only to find Periclum’s face staring back at me.
+I turned over to look over to the side of the bed, only to find Periclum’s face staring back at me.
 My eyes wide fixed on his.
 His eyes turned into a smile and then it felt like he shouted good morning.
 I screamed and pushed myself back.
-Breathing heavy I turned back to Periclum as I realised what had happened.
+Breathing heavy I stared at Periclum gripping a pillow like my life depended on it.

-“Sorry James, I was trying to gently wake you up.” he looked at me as if he had some great news to tell.
-“The Galactic Union have finished their investigation on the cargo ship you were on!”
+“Sorry James, I was trying to wake you gently.”
+He looked at me while jumping on the spot, as if he had some great news to tell.
+“The Galactic Union has finished their investigation on the cargo ship you were on!”

 Periclum continued, ignoring my apparent angry undertone, “They have told us they will allow us to go back there!”

-Periclum looked at me for a moment and tilted his head, “We won’t find anything, the Galactic Union is thorough.
-They told us that the data that would help bring the companions back has been destroyed.
+Periclum looked at me for a moment and tilted his head.
+“We won’t find anything.
+The Galactic Union is thorough.
+They told us the data that would help bring the companion’s back has been destroyed.
 But I was thinking this is an opportunity for you and me to figure out more about what happened to you!”

 He looked at me with innocent looking eyes, “Yeah!”